darkestb4light/proxycheck/README.md

 Sun Jan 20 19:40:56 2019: proxycheck: WARN: STANDARD: dst=localhost: dport=8080: action=procresp: verb=GET: domain=www.foobar.com: port=80: path=/: ver=HTTP/1.1: status:400
 ...
 ```
 Notice the result was a status of HTTP 400.
-This can happen when a Host header is required by the server.
-This will happen when using HTTP/1.1 for example.
+This can happen when a Host header is required by the server, such as when using HTTP/1.1 for example.
 By adding the Host header, we can see a different result:
 ```
 proxycheck -s localhost -p 8080 -r www.foobar.com -H h